 Read more about the Disaster Recovery Payment on the Services Australia website.

 If you have lost income as a direct result of the bushfires, you may be eligible for the Disaster Recovery Allowance.
-It’s an income support payment for up to 13 weeks, equivalent of the maximum rate of Newstart or Youth Allowance.
+This is an income support payment for up to 13 weeks.
+This is equivalent to the maximum rate of Newstart or Youth Allowance.

 To claim, call 180 22 66 between 8am and 5pm Monday to Friday.

 The Australian Government is working with the New South Wales, Victorian, and South Australian Governments to share the cost of clean-up.
 This includes residential and commercial properties destroyed by this season’s bushfires.
 There is no cost to property owners for this clean-up initiative.